eschulte/blorgit/README.markdown

 View at [localhost:4567](http://localhost:4567)

-If you're wondering where git comes in, initialize your new blogs directory as a git repo, and handle all future updates, and configuration through git.
+If you're wondering where git comes in, initialize your new blogs directory as a git repo, and post all future blogs, moderate comments and commentability of blogs, and manage configuration through git.

 <pre>
 cd ~/blogs